BoSenGong/week16/class11.md

 ## Easy
 #### Question: Find root

-Find the root of following function by any method you come out with.
+Find the root of following function by any method you come out with. \
+The deviation between your answer and answer in Note shoud smaller than 0.0001

 1. ![f1](https://imgur.com/nqOzZtK.jpg)
 2. ![f2](https://imgur.com/Y6iRVG1.jpg)